Casey Winters Reveals How Pinterest Perfected User Onboarding

 Notice what we’ve highlighted in the home feed for returning users is hidden for new?
 Information about the source for a pin is secondary in value to being able to search and save them.
 Pinterest reduces friction during onboarding by hiding these elements.

-After Pinterest has their users hooked, it can now ask them for more.
+After Pinterest gets users to the aha moment and they're hooked, it can now ask them for more.
 See the ‘Enable desktop notifications’ banner for returning users?

 It’s smart for Pinterest to ask for things like this once a user is already engaged in order to try and drive further engagement.